Raziel1stBorn/NCHNAP688-Sum1/README.md

 ## Moodboard

 To aid decision making regarding colour schemes and design choices, I created a moodboard.
-This was made up from screen snippets of solid colours snapped from abf.co.uk, I then identified the HEX and RGB values of these colours for easy reference when it comes to formatting the visuals of the applicaiton.
-A list of CSS web safe fonts was obtained from [w3schools.com](https://www.w3schools.com/cssref/css_websafe_fonts.php) these were added to the moodboard and Verdana was chosen for the application font as it is stylistically complementary to the font used for the Associated British Foods plc name.
-An AI generated image of the globe was created using [Microsoft Designer](https://designer.microsoft.com/image-creator?scenario=texttoimage) as it is free to use and avoids any licensing issues.
+I identified HEX and RGB values of company colours for easy reference.
+A list of CSS web safe fonts was obtained from [w3schools.com](https://www.w3schools.com/cssref/css_websafe_fonts.php), Verdana was chosen as it is stylistically complementary to the font used for the Associated British Foods plc text.
+An AI generated image of the globe was created using [Microsoft Designer](https://designer.microsoft.com/image-creator?scenario=texttoimage).

   ![Image of moodboard showing colour and font design elements.](/images/mood_board.png)